The TMF Standard Model (fka the TMF Reference Model)

 A structured TMF helps sponsors focus on the real risk signals: completeness, quality, and timeliness.
 These are the critical factors regulators look for during inspections.

-What’s New with the TMF Reference Model v4?
+What’s New with the TMF Standard Model (fka TMF Reference Model v4)?

-The next major update, TMF Reference Model v4.0, is currently in development.
+The next major update, TMF Standard Model v1, is currently in development.
 It’s designed to meet the realities of today’s trials by:

 These updates will make the model even more relevant in an era where trial documentation is increasingly complex, distributed, and data-driven.